About me~

 Image description: On the left, an illustration of a Korean American genderfluid individual with slightly tan skin, smiling with teeth and tilting their head back with their eyes clothes, is pictured.
 They have long black hair tied up in a ponytail, piercings and dark eyebrows.
 They are wearing gold spectacles and a purple tank top with gold accents.

 Prior to working at The Chronicle, I interned at The Seattle Times as a graphics intern during Summer 2022 and the San Francisco Public Press during Summer 2021 as a data journalism intern, creating graphics and helping co-report/research stories related to health and housing.
-On campus, I did public health-specific reporting with and copy-edited for the Public Health Advocate, worked as a data journalist on the Daily Californian's Projects team and designed for The Rights Stuff (check out their Spring '20 issue - I designed the cover!) and Berkeley Political Review.
+My first official data journalism stint (and brief foray into feature writing and copy editing) was in Spring 2021 with InfoNile, a geodata journalism initiative based in Kampala, Uganda. the Since 2022, I have served as a volunteer at the Asian American Journalism Association Conference.

 Click here to view my resume!
 And click here to see my full resume on LinkedIn.